beotavalo/loan-elegibility-prediction/README.md

 6.  **[Model Training and Selection](https://github.com/beotavalo/loan-elegibility-prediction/blob/main/notebooks/Modeling.ipynb):**
     -   Various ML algorithms, such as Logistic Regression, Random Forest, or Gradient Boosting, will be trained and evaluated on some of the data.
-    -   Model selection will be based on accuracy, precision, recall, and F1-score metrics.
+    -   Model selection will be based on accuracy, precision, and recall metrics.
+    -   [Prefect](https://www.prefect.io/) orchestrated the workflow with the following [pipeline](https://github.com/beotavalo/loan-elegibility-prediction/blob/main/src/orchestrate.py).

+- [x] Data ingestion
+- [x] Feature engineering
+- [x] Feature selection
+- [x] Training
+- [x] Model registry

 7.  **Experiment Tracking and Version Control:**
    - [Comet ML](https://www.comet.com/site/) was used to track the experiment.